ikskuh/zero-graphics/README.md

 ### Configuration

-For the desktop variant, the environment variable `DUNSTBLICK_DPI` might be used to set a fallback display density when the display one could not be determined.
+For the desktop variant, the following environment variables are available for configuration:
+- `DUNSTBLICK_DPI` might be used to set a fallback display density when the display one could not be determined
+- `DUNSTBLICK_FULLSCREEN` might be used to enforce fullscreen or window mode.
+Use `yes` or `no`